 LexTango's 2nd Sunday Milonga in Lexington, Kentucky

-October 2017 was the tenth anniversary of the 2nd Sunday Milonga.
+October 2018 was the eleventh anniversary of the 2nd Sunday Milonga.

 On the second Sunday of the month, you will find Argentine Tango

 in downtown Lexington, Kentucky, in the atrium at The Square (formerly

 called Victorian Square).
 The December milonga is traditionally

 held in a different venue.